trungtruong1/UNISTAGRAM/README.md

 # Features

 After considering the practicality and feasibility of our project, we want to focus on a more coherent system, so we decided to remove the game and auction, and keeping and specializing in only the anonymous messaging and meme feed.
-Therefore, our system will contain the following features
+Therefore, our system will contain the following features:

 * [Chatting](#chatting): Sending and querying the messages according to users' conversation.
 The identities of both parties are not disclosed (remain anonymous) to each other throughout the entire session.